Azure-Samples/LUIS-DevOps-Template/README.md

 ### Setup the CI/CD pipeline

-The CI/CD pipeline requires a few setup steps to prepare it for use.
+The GitHub Actions CI/CD pipeline requires a few setup steps to prepare it for use.
 You will:

 - Set environment variables in the pipeline YAML file to match the resource names you created in Azure
 - Get a token for an Azure Service Principal that you will configure and which you will store in GitHub secrets